stevelorenz/build-vnf/README.md

 <img alt="Build-VNF" src="https://github.com/stevelorenz/build-vnf/raw/master/logo/logo_horizontal.png" width="500">
 </p>

+# Build-VNF

 This is just an **experimental**, research and study oriented project to explore new ideas for my PhD thesis (in short, for papers ... 💡) .

 ## About

 **Build-VNF** (Build Virtualized Network Function) is a collection (monorepo 🙈) of sources and tools that I developed and used during my PhD study :wink: (2018-2022) at [ComNets TU Dresden](https://cn.ifn.et.tu-dresden.de/).

-When I started my PhD in 2018, SDN/NFV was (and is 😉) a new topic for me, so this monolithic repository was created to store and manage my prototype/experimental code during my studies.
+When I started my PhD in 2018, SDN/NFV was a totally new topic for me, so this monolithic repository was created to store and manage my prototype/experimental code during my studies.
 Since I learned that there are already many popular and mature research and industry projects for NFVI and NFV-MANO components, I decided to investigate the possibility of building fast, energy-efficient and intelligent VNFs for 5G and beyond 😆.

 Subdirectories are currently created for sub-projects (ideas and topics) and measurements.